Warwick-Allen/essays/docs/theological-profile/index.md

 - ##### Helps Prevent Misinterpretation

+  Without the Spirit's help, people are more likely to misinterpret Scripture.
+  The Spirit helps through both
-  Without the Spirit's help, people are more likely to misinterpret Scripture through both (a) working on the interpreter's heart/humility, and (b) more directly guiding to correct understanding.
+  (a) working on the interpreter's heart/humility, and (b) more directly guiding to correct understanding.
   It is unclear which is more common or fundamental in Scripture interpretation.

 - ##### Personal Transformation